Amsterdam/benk-airflow/airflow-local/README.md

-# Airflow on local kubernetes
+# Airflow on local Kubernetes

-This is a Chart to run Airflow on kubernetes on development machines.
+This is a Helm chart to run Airflow on Kubernetes on development machines.

-The `../dags/` directory is mounted in pods, so that changes to dags are immediately available to the airflow instance.
+The `../dags/` directory is mounted in pods, so that changes to dags are immediately available to the Airflow instance.

-# Install Airflow in local kubernetes
+# Install Airflow in local Kubernetes

 ## Kubernetes

-Enable kubernetes in docker desktop.
+Enable Kubernetes in Docker Desktop:

-preferences -> kubernetes -> Enable kubernetes
+*Preferences -> Kubernetes -> Enable Kubernetes*

 ## Helm package manager

-Install the helm package manager
+Install the Helm package manager:

 ```shell
 brew install helm
 ```

 ## Install Airflow

 Install the chart from this directory.
-It installs airflow and configures the volumes to be mounted.
+It installs Airflow and configures the volumes to be mounted.
 These commands take a while to complete.

 ```shell